JimDesu/basis-lang/spec.md

 **Buffer-backed parameterized types** admit the bound as a construction-time constraint only &mdash; the containment rule (&sect;5.1) is absolute: no pointer inhabits a record, and byte-copyability with traversal-free reclamation is load-bearing.
 A buffer-backed witness-bearing type carries its witness *in the type*, not in the value: see &sect;9.23's mandatory-static component, under which the buffer-backed story is fully static end-to-end.

 **Operations beyond the type's identity.** A method restates the header bound exactly &mdash; always; a method may not strengthen its receiver's constraints, which would make the type's effective interface a per-method patchwork.
-An operation needing more from `T` than the type's identity is a **standalone command bounded by an extending class** (a combined class, &sect;9.2), with subsumption by dictionary projection from the canonical tuple:
+An operation needing more from `T` than the type's identity is a **standalone command bounded by an extending concept** (a combined concept, &sect;9.2), with subsumption by dictionary projection from the canonical tuple:

 ```
-.class ShowOrd : Ord, Showable            ; the extension &mdash; &sect;9.2, verbatim
+.concept ShowOrd : Ord, Showable            ; the extension &mdash; &sect;9.2, verbatim

 .cmd printAll: SortedSet[T:ShowOrd] s =   ; standalone; T introduced at first occurrence
     #line <- (x :: show)                  ; one channel for (T, Showable): flowed